 Learn Spanish in Madrid this summer!

-Our Kids Spanish Camp is the perfect way for your 'peques' to spend the summer!
+Our Kids' Spanish Summer Camp is the perfect way for your 'peques' to spend the summer!

 Give your children a summer to remember with LAE Kids’ Urban Spanish summer camp in Madrid.
 Our camp is unique, personal and tailored to your child and their needs and interests.

-Our Spanish Summer Camp for kids 4 – 6 years old
+Our Kid’s Spanish Summer Camp for 5 – 8 year-old

 Our fun-packed, exciting and Spanish-filled camp will help your child work on key developmental skills, Spanish fluidity and teach them more about the Spanish culture.
 They’ll spend their days painting, cooking, dancing and getting their hands dirty, while at the same time learning Spanish with our proven methodology.

 Monday to Friday - 9.00 - 13.00 Half day

 Monday to Friday - 9.00 - 15.30 Full day